fedediiaz/poke_trackr/README.md

 #### Description:

 ## Project Description
-This project is like your trusty sidekick for managing and keeping track of all your Pokémon cards.
-Think of it as the ultimate tool designed for the final stretch of the CS50 course.
-We've made sure it's super user-friendly, allowing you to effortlessly sort and watch over your growing Pokémon card collection.
-Plus, it's got all the details you need, thanks to the TGC Dex card database.
+This project is your go-to companion for effortlessly managing and keeping tabs on your expanding Pokémon card collection.
+Picture it as your sidekick, specially crafted for the grand finale of the CS50 course.
+We've crafted an intuitive and user-friendly experience, ensuring you can seamlessly organize and monitor your Pokémon cards.
+The secret sauce?
+The TGC Dex card database, which provides an extensive list of cards for you to explore and enjoy.

-We've worked some behind-the-scenes magic using MYSQL Workbench to set up the database.
-It's the digital brain that helps everything run smoothly.
-TailwindCSS, a tool I've been a fan of for years, adds a touch of style with a material design flair, though I'll admit, we're still working on nailing down that consistent look.
+Behind the scenes, we've employed MYSQL Workbench to create a robust database, the unsung hero that powers the entire operation.
+Adding a dash of style is TailwindCSS, a tool I've sworn by for years, bringing a material design aesthetic to the components (even though we admit there might be a bit of inconsistency).

-What makes this project special is how it keeps you in the loop about your cards.
-You can easily check in on them, see how close you are to completing your collection, and get some insights into your card-collecting journey.
-It's a must-have for Pokémon card fans, whether you're just starting with the Trading Card Game or you're a seasoned collector.
-This project is our way of blending tech and passion to make Pokémon card collecting even more awesome.
+What sets this project apart is its commitment to user engagement and progress tracking.
+Imagine being able to check in on your cards, monitor your completion status, and gain valuable insights into your collection.
+It's not just a project; it's an indispensable tool for Pokémon card enthusiasts.
+Whether you're stepping into the captivating world of Pokémon Trading Card Game (TCG) for the first time or seeking a sophisticated solution for managing an extensive collection, this project stands as a testament to the fusion of technology and passion in the realm of Pokémon card collecting.
+It's our way of making your Pokémon journey even more exciting and tech-savvy.

 Features:
 - User registration system